 Title I, Part C- Education of Migratory Children (MEP) Support high-quality education programs for migratory children and help ensure that migratory children are not penalized in any manner by disparities among states in curriculum, graduation requirements, or state academic content and student academic achievement standards.
 Teachers of Migratory Students.
 Students who meet the definition of a Migratory Student.
 Services that support academic growth for eligible students who are failing or are most at risk of failing aligned to the MEP State Service Delivery Plan, including credit accrual.
 PFE Activities for parents of students eligible for the program.
 PD for teachers of migrant students enrolled in private schools.
 The private school works with the school district to identify eligible migrant students enrolled in their school, determine the needs of the student(s), and the appropriate resources to meet this need.
 Migrant funds could be used to support the needs of the student, but they are a fund of last resource and should align to the State Service Delivery Plan.
-Title I, Part C 360-725-6147 Title II, Part A- Preparing, Training, and Recruiting High Quality Teachers, Principals, or Other School Leaders Strengthen the quality and effectiveness of teachers, principals, and other school leaders to increase student achievement.
+Title I, Part C 360-725- 6147 Title II, Part A- Preparing, Training, and Recruiting High Quality Teachers, Principals, Strengthen the quality and effectiveness of teachers, principals, and other school leaders to increase student achievement.
 Teachers, principals, and other school leaders.
 High-quality, personalized, evidence-based PD for teachers, instructional leadership teams, principals, or other school leaders that is focused on improving teaching and student learning.
-Student enrollment count from the October of the current school year.
-(Ex: October 2021 student enrollment determines level of services available for 2022-23.)
-Title II, Part A 360-725-6340 Title III, Part A- Language Instruction for English Learners (ELs) and Immigrant Students Ensure that ELs, including immigrant children and youth, attain English proficiency and develop high levels of academic achievement in English to meet state academic learning standards.
-Students who meet the definition of EL or Immigrant Children and Youth.
-Private school teachers and other educational personnel who instruct private school ELs.
-Services may include: Tutoring before, during, or after school.
+Student enrollment count from October of the current school year.
+(Ex: October 2022 student enrollment determines level of services available for 2023-24.)
+Title II, Part A 360-725-6340 or Other School Leaders Part A- Language Instruction for English Learners (ELs) and Immigrant including immigrant children and youth, attain English proficiency and develop high levels of academic achievement in English to meet state academic learning standards.
+Studen who make the definite of EL of Immig Childre and Youth Private school teacher and of educar I person who instruct private school eet on r rant n Tutoring before, during, or after school.
 PD for private school teachers of ELs.
 Summer school programs to provide EL instruction.
-Administration of a WIDA assessment for identification of ELs and evaluating the effectiveness of services.
+Administration of an ELP assessment for identification of ELs and evaluating the effectiveness of services.
 Supplemental instructional materials and supplies.
 To determine eligibility, the state requests a count of Title III, Part A eligible students at participating private schools from the district in the spring.
 This count is used in the calculation of the district's Title III, Part A allocation for the following year.
-(Ex: Spring 2021 eligible student count determines level of services available for 2022-23.)
+(Ex: Spring 2022 eligible student count determines level of services available for 2023-24.)
 Title III, Part A 360-725-6147